jtmoon79/goto_http_redirect_server/README.md

       --status-path STATUS_PATH
                             Override status page path.
 This is the page that dumps information about the process and loaded redirects.
-                            This can be used to hide the status page. e.g.
-                            --status-path "/9663e0e8-d2ec-11e9-b93a-6c626d698de1"
-                            .
-Conversely, it could be the default landing page e.g. --status-path "/" .
+                            This can be the default landing page e.g. --status- path "/" .
 Default status page path is "/status".
       --reload-path RELOAD_PATH
-                            Allow reloads by HTTP GET Request to passed URI Path. e.g. --reload-path "/reload" or to obscure the capability, --reload-path
+                            Allow reloads by HTTP GET Request to passed URI Path. e.g. --reload-path "/reload" May be a potential security or stability issue.
+The program will always allow reload by process signal.
-                            "/766c8dca-e087-4479-bb26-b86af8ae8f06".
-May be a
-                            potential security or stability issue.
-Reload may always be done via process signals.
 Default is off.
-                            The program will always allow reload by process signal.
       --redirect-code REDIRECT_CODE
                             Override default HTTP Redirect Status Code as an integer.
 Most often the desired override will be 307